anthemion-org/ogle-web/README.md

 	...
 ```

-Note that it would _not_ be correct to apply the `a` prefix within the pattern:
+Note that it would _not_ be correct to apply the prefix within the pattern:

 ```
 function uAdd({ aCard, aEnt, aCkAddFollow, aCkSkipAdd }) {
 	...
 ```

-as the names would look like function parameters from the _caller’s_ function:
+as the names would look like function parameters when specified by the caller:

 ```
 uAdd({ aCard: oCard, aEnt: oEnt, aCkAddFollow: true, aCkSkipAdd: true })